STATE THEATRE COMPANY SOUTH AUSTRALIA PRESENTS THE PERFORMING LINES PRODUCTION OF

 I cried when I saw this production at the 2021 Sydney Festival.
 It’s a very fun night in the theatre as we gather around a literal tennis court and watch Evonne volleying towards victory.
 It’s charming.
 It’s inventively performed (you ain’t seen a tennis match like this before!).
 But I was unprepared for how moved I’d be by its depiction of a community that gets behind a girl’s dream, by that girl’s grit and determination, and by the love she finds for a husband, for herself and for her homeland.
 Bring a tissue.
 Mitchell

 Age Guide: 12+

-Run Time: Approx 90 minutes
+Run Time: Approx 90 minutes (no interval)

 Seating: Limited onstage, full view “courtside seats” are available.
 Please select these seats under the ‘Preferred Seating’ section on the booking form to be close to the action.